Joan Haynes, NMD

-It is recommended by some that you not drink water with meals, unless you need to, as it is thought to dilute the digestive juices.
 Good times to drink water are on rising, at least 1/2 hour before meals and 2-3 hours after.
 If you don’t like waking at night to urinate, stop drinking after 6 pm.
+It is recommended by some health experts that you not drink much water with meals as it is thought to dilute the digestive juices.

 You need more if the temperature is hot or if you exercise.
 A general rule is to add an extra 2 glasses per day for every 5°F over 85°F if you are at rest, and more if you exercise.

 Adding electrolytes is important with exercise, in hot weather, and if you have become dehydrated.
 Electrolytes increase water absorption, and replace vital minerals lost in sweating.
 Instead of Gatorade, consider a healthier version called Recharge available in natural food stores.
 Coconut water is a good (although expensive) option.
 Another option is to eat salty snacks on heavy exercise days.
 Some people hydrate regularly, but still feel thirsty and dehydrated and adding electrolytes work wonders for them.

 Here is my own favorite way to get myself to drink water regularly and to rehydrate if I’ve gotten low:

 This tasty drink goes down much easier than water, rehydrates me quickly, relieving muscle tension and headache, and increasing my energy and alertness.